ahilbers/bootstrap_uncertainty_quantification/README.md

 - Pfenninger, S. and Pickering, B. (2018).
 Calliope: a multi-scale energy systems modelling framework.
 Journal of Open Source Software, 3(29), 825, doi:[10.21105/joss.00825](https://doi.org/10.21105/joss.00825).

-The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper:
+The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper and dataset:

 - Bloomfield, H. C., Brayshaw, D. J. and Charlton-Perez, A. (2019) Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
 Meteorological Applications.
 ISSN 1469-8080 (In Press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858)

+- HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
+MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
+University of Reading.
+Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239)